Why Documentary?

 Since the first film was shown, stories have been presented to us through a male lens.

-Our perception of the world around us has been set in the context of the male mind.
-Currently in Scotland, 30% of creative documentaries* are directed by women.
-With a gender balance in documentary filmmaking, women will be more visible and their voices amplified through film.
-We also widen our definition of what it means to be a woman, stimulate informed debate and remember the women who have gone before us.
+The campaign widened its definition of what it means to be a woman.
+We work hand in hand with the film community to stimulate informed debate and remember the women who have gone before us.
 Our understanding of ourselves and our society is enriched by this new perspective.

 Why SDI?